sanjivvyas/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 2304
 ```
 # 2.Devise a strategy for filling in all of the missing values in the dataset.
-Replacing missing values with mean.
+## My strategy is to replace the missing values with mean.
-# Merge dataframe and dataframe.mean.interval dataframes
+# So I will merge dataframe and dataframe.mean.interval dataframes
 # Resulting set is sorted by date and interval

 ```r